lewangdev/catcatgo/README.md

-# Cali
+# Catcatgo

-Cali is a fast & simple static site generator powered by Python 3.
+Catcatgo is a fast & simple static site generator powered by Python 3.

 ## Features